 After pursuing a career as a ballet dancer which took him around the world, Peter returned to the environment sector, studying for a Bachelor of Environmental Management (Hons) at the University of Queensland.
 He spent six years with LRS Consultancy working on a wide range of environmental projects before joining BCT in March 2013.
 In his spare time Peter is a keen wildlife photographer.

 Jessamy Barker, Technical Advisor / UK Bat Care Network Co-ordinator

 Jess has worked for animal charities in London for the last decade, and on the Bat Helpline since 2011.
 She graduated from Chester University with a degree in Animal Behaviour, and has a love of weird wildlife.
 She's happiest photographing invertebrates and watching animals in the wild.
 In her spare time she is Membership Secretary for the London Bat Group, and enjoys attending events and giving talks to improve knowledge of bats.
-Jess is training as a bat carer.
+Jess is also a member of the BCT Bat Care Network.

 Katy Hillman, Bat Advice Officer